 - Make sure you use the smaller brush as frequently as you need to.
 Take your time and go through all the small creases and cracks.

 - When you have cleaned the cracks, try to get the clean cloth in there and wipe them dry.
 You don’t want any moisture to remain in the cracks long term as it can cause mildew.

 Before we get into all the scrubbing that cleaning a mildewed seat involves, I think it is important to mention that if your seats have been infected with mildew, expect the fungus to come back eventually.

-It might leave your seats alone for a season or two but surely enough they will resurface within favorable temperature or humidity.
-Mildew is a fungus and unless you change the seat and foam, you should expect a return sooner or later.
+It might leave your seats alone for a season or two, but sure enough, they will resurface within favorable temperature or humidity.
+Mildew is a fungus, and unless you change the seat and foam, you should expect a return sooner or later.

 Mildew stains are easy to get rid of.
 But most methods involve applying harsh solutions that can destroy the vinyl long-term.

 There are the traditional methods like the home-made mix of white vinegar and water or the use of bleach as needed, but your best bet is probably using a mold remover.